02_CCC Chart 2024_jpg-full_photo by Brian Kure

-Selected Works
+Selected Writings

 Landlines_IG post_single image

 Landline is a compound word that forms a drawing in one’s mind.
 It is a horizontal contour that cuts through space, defining the ground and the above.
 Drawing a line is simple enough, but to spatially define a void is an abstract thought.
 One needs to reinvent physics symbolically.
 A crudely drawn connection between two points is all it takes to make a horizon, to give the emptiness direction – a future and a past.
 Where a line can be a communication tool between existing and alternative worlds, this exhibition connects a long-distance call between physical, social, and spiritual structures.
 The artists’ works touch on various themes, such as urbanisation, displacement, memories of technology and its social and esoteric relations.
+The exhibition title refers to the undersea internet cables that carry data across the Atlantic Ocean, connecting the South American and European continents.
+The transmitted data, a non-linear stream of human interrelations, travels deep below international waters and beyond our awareness.
+Approximately seventy-one per cent of the surface of the Earth consists of oceans, yet humans have only explored a fraction of the oceanic floor.
+Scientists have investigated far greater percentages of planet Mars than the seabeds on Earth[1].
+Our internet infrastructure – the arteries of modern globalisation – lies in absolute darkness.

 [1]‘Why we have better maps of Mars than of the seafloor – and what USGS is doing to change that’, 17 November 2023, https://www.usgs.gov/news/science-snippet/why-we-have-better-maps-mars-seafloor-and-what-usgs-doing-change